Join Advanced League and Weekly League to have amazing fun!

-Discussion in 'Lions and Football' started by Buckeyes#1, Apr 8, 2009.
+Discussion in 'Football, Baseball, and Hockey' started by Buckeyes#1, Apr 8, 2009.

 I think with good ILBs that is an easy tackle along with the SS.

+The draw play and the screen.
+We ALWAYS seem to get beat by the screen!
 Third and 13 and they convert it on a screen or draw against us 9 out of 10 times.

 Well at least they don't kick a TD on us.

 Here's a prediction on who the Lions shoulda taken.